 Ducks and Geese, Pacific Northwest

-White winged scoters are almost entirely black with white eye patches.
+White winged scoters are almost entirely black with white eye and wing patches.
 The bill is orange, becoming red at the tip with a large black knob at the base.
 The legs and feet are reddish orange with dusky webs and the iris is pale gray.

 White winged scoters are a dark brownish black color with two whitish patches on the sides of their heads, in front of and behind the eye.
 The bill is blackish gray with a less prominent black knob at the base.
 The legs and feet are dull orange and the iris is brown.